-Which do you think takes more energy?
-To heat a bath of water from 20 °C to 30 °C, or to heat a cup of coffee from 20 °C to 30 °C?
+Which do you think takes more energy, to heat a bath of water from 20 °C to 30 °C, or to heat a cup of coffee from 20 °C to 30 °C?
 Bath / Coffee

-Considering Conservation of Energy, for the same value of ΔT , two identical objects combined will require double the amount of heat as just one of the objects.
-It takes more heat to increase the temperature of a more massive object, and we find that the heat capacity for an object depends on its mass.
-To define a property for a material, we use the idea of Specific Heat Capacity, which is the Heat Capacity per kilogram of the material.

-Specific Heat Capacity, c is defined as:
+For the same value of ΔT , two identical objects where combined will require double the amount of heat as just one of the objects.
+This is required for the law of Conservation of Energy to be obeyed.
+It follows that it takes more heat to increase the temperature of a more massive object, and we find that the heat capacity for an object depends on its mass.
+To best define a property for a material, we use the idea of Specific Heat Capacity, which is the Heat Capacity per kilogram of the material.
+As such, Specific Heat Capacity, c is defined as:

-$$c = \frac{Q}{m \Delta T}$$
+$$c = \frac{Q}{m\,\Delta T}$$

-where the heat supplied is Q in units of Joules, the mass is m in units of kg, the temperature change is ΔT in units of degrees Celsius, °C (or equivalently for what is a difference in temperature, in Kelvin, K).
+where the heat supplied is Q in units of Joules, the mass is m in units of kg, the temperature change is ΔT in units of degrees Celsius, °C, or equivalently in Kelvin, K, given this is a temperature difference.

-Specific heat capacity is the energy transferred to raise the temperature of a 1 kg object by 1 °C. Maybe a better name for this would have been Specific Energy Transfer, but the name was arrived at before we had a better understand of conservation of energy in thermodynamics.
+We can see from this equation that the Specific Heat Capacity is the energy transferred to raise the temperature of a 1 kg object by 1 °C. Maybe a better name for it would have been 'Specific Energy Transfer', but the name 'Specific Heat Capacity' was arrived at before wan understanding of conservation of energy in thermodynamics.

-Write here the units for specific heat capacity, worked out from its definition above:
+Write here the units for specific heat capacity, worked out from its definition in the previous equation:

 In this laboratory session, we will add an amount of heat (Q) to a metal sample of known mass (m) and measure the resulting temperature change (ΔT).
-From this we will calculate the specific heat capacity (c).
-We will do this for an aluminium and a copper block.
+From this, we will calculate the specific heat capacity (c).
+We will do this for an aluminium block and for a copper block.